reportportal/reportportal/README.md

 - **Patch reviews**
 - **UI enhancements**

-Big features are also welcome but if you want to see your contributions included in Report Portal codebase we strongly recommend you start by initiating a [chat through our Team in Slack](https://slack.epmrpp.reportportal.io/).
+Big features are also welcome but if you want to see your contributions included in ReportPortal codebase we strongly recommend you start by initiating a [chat through our Team in Slack](https://slack.epmrpp.reportportal.io/).

 [Contribution details](https://github.com/reportportal/reportportal/wiki/Contribution)